EPCCed/intro_to_cp2k/day1/README.md

 CP2K has two executables for running in parallel. `cp2k.popt` is the parallelised exectuable for running MPI-only (e.g. no OpenMP/threading). `cp2k.psmp` is the mixed mode parallelised MPI+OpenMP executable.
 Since version 7.1 `cp2k.popt` is a symbolic link of `cp2k.psmp` with a single thread.
-In this tutorial we will be using cp2k.psmp.
+In this tutorial we will be using `cp2k.psmp` for the practical exercises.

-We have provide job submission scripts for running each of the exercises on the compute nodes of ARCHER2.
+We have provided job submission scripts for running each of the exercises on the compute nodes of ARCHER2.
 These look like this:

 ```